kazurayam/unittest-helper/README.md

 If the `<projectDir>/test-output` directory is not there, it will be silently created.

-If the `<projectDir>/test-output` directory is already there, it will be just reused.
+If the `<projectDir>/test-output` directory is already there, the call to `cleanOutputDirectory()` will remode the directory recursively and recreate it.

 #### Ex3: Write a file under a directory dedicated for the test class